In this solution article, we will show you how to create a connected ShortPoint Events Design Element and use it on your page.

 Select ShortPoint from the list of web parts:

 Here is what you will see after adding the web part.
-Let us remove the default Note element by hovering over it and clicking the cross icon:
+Let us remove the default Note Design Element by hovering over it and clicking the cross icon:

 Open the page in edit mode, click the Insert tab in the Ribbon (1) and then the blue Insert button (2) to open the Page Builder:

-Step 2: Choose the Events Element from the Page Builder
+Step 2: Choose the Events Design Element from the Page Builder

-Choose the Events element from the list of elements in the Page Builder.
+Choose the Events Design Element from the Page Builder grid.

 Switch to the Connect tab and set up the connection for your calendar.
 We have chosen Current Site, because we are storing the calendar on the same site we store the site page that we are modifying.